 World Bank

-Re: AIIB Loan No. L0388A (Emergency COVID-19 Response Project)
+Re: AIIB Loan No. L0388A (Emergency COVID-19 Response Project, IBRD ref.
+COFN C1670)

 Dear Mr. Molineus,

 I refer to the Loan Agreement (“Agreement”) between the Asian Infrastructure Investment Bank (the “Bank”) and Georgia (the “Borrower”) and for the above-referenced Project dated May 21, 2020.
-The Agreement provides that the World Bank may issue additional instructions regarding the withdrawal of the proceeds of Loan L0388A (Loan).
-For the purposes of Section 2.03 of the General Conditions as defined in the Agreement between the International Bank for Reconstruction and Development (the “Bank”) and Georgia (the “Borrower”) dated May 01, 2020, [For the purposes of Section 2.02 of the General Conditions as defined in the Agreement] the persons whose authenticated specimen signatures appear below is authorized on behalf of the Borrower to sign applications for withdrawal under this Loan.
+For the purposes of Section 2.02 of the General Conditions as defined in the Agreement, the persons whose authenticated specimen signatures appear below are authorized on behalf of the Borrower to sign applications for withdrawal under this Loan.

 For the purpose of delivering Applications to the Bank, including by electronic means, the persons whose authenticated specimen signatures appear below are authorized on behalf of the Borrower, acting jointly to deliver Applications, and evidence in support thereof on the terms and conditions specified by the Bank.